Image Description Elements¶

 type only, specifies to use anoverlayfs

-based root filesystem consisting out of a squashfs compressed read-only root filesystem combined with a write-partition or tmpfs.
-The optional kernel boot parameterrd.root.overlay.readonly
+based root filesystem consisting out of a squashfs compressed read-only root filesystem combined with an optional write-partition or tmpfs.
+The optional kernel boot parameterrd.root.overlay.temporary

 can be used to point the write area into atmpfs

-instead of the existing persistent write-partition.
+instead of a persistent write-partition.
 In this mode all written data is temporary until reboot of the system.
 The kernel boot parameterrd.root.overlay.size

 can be used to configure the size for thetmpfs